Chart Color Schemes

 Williams Landing is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Williams Landing's dwelling structure, as per the latest Census, consisted of 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Williams Landing stood at 10.2%, with mortgaged dwellings at 49.8% and rented dwellings at 40.0%.
-The median monthly mortgage repayment was $2,167, exceeding Melbourne metro's average of $1,924.
-The median weekly rent in Williams Landing was $420, higher than Melbourne metro's $370.
-Nationally, Williams Landing's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Williams Landing's dwelling structures, as per the latest Census, comprised 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
+Home ownership in Williams Landing was at 10.2%, with mortgaged dwellings at 49.8% and rented ones at 40.0%.
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was recorded at $420.
+Nationally, Williams Landing's mortgage repayments are significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing